-The M.A. in Counseling is intended to prepare Christian counselors with the knowledge, skills, and insight needed to practice in church and parachurch organizations, family services, mental health clinics, residential and outpatient treatment programs, counseling centers, and public and private clinical mental health counseling settings.
+The purpose of the Master of Arts (M.A.) in Counseling program is to prepare practitioners of personal integrity and spiritual maturity who will provide effective, ethical, culturally inclusive, professional counseling from a Christian worldview.
+The program prepares Christian counselors with the knowledge, skills, and insight needed to practice in church and parachurch organizations, family services, mental health clinics, residential and outpatient treatment programs, counseling centers, and public and private clinical mental health counseling settings.

-Western's counseling program asserts an integrative approach which seeks to understand and explain emotional, relational, behavioral, and spiritual problems that people face in life from a biblical worldview.
+Western's counseling program is designed with an integrative approach which seeks to understand and explain emotional, relational, behavioral, and spiritual problems that people face in life from a biblical worldview.
 The counseling program places an emphasis on theological reflection and spirituality as they relate to personal development and the therapeutic process.
 The program includes training in marriage and family issues.

 Four major areas of study are blended in the M.A. program: biblical, theological, clinical mental health counseling, and spiritual integration.
 The program uniquely provides a quality classroom experience.
 A wide variety of teaching methods are utilized to assist individuals with differing learning styles and to allow for flexibility.
 Western Seminary emphasizes learning by doing.
 Each student spends five semesters of clinical experience in practicum and internship positions counseling clients in the community as early as the second semester in the program.
 Another critical component is the personal examination and reflection that takes place in a variety of settings, including small group case conferences and mentoring with faculty.
-In these settings the student is challenged to reflect upon the practical application of theory and what meaning it has for them not only professionally, but also personally.
+In these settings, the student is challenged to reflect upon the practical application of theory and what meaning it has for them not only professionally, but also personally.
 Additionally, graduates of the counseling program may choose to specialize in work with children and adolescents, receiving an official certificate of completion upon graduation.
 Students are trained to master the art of counseling from a biblically-informed worldview.